-As indicated above, wastewater sludge contains nutrients which can be used beneficially to improve the condition of the soil.
-Sludge helps to break up heavy clay soils and improves the moisture retaining ability of sandy soils.
+As indicated above, wastewater sludge contains nutrients that can be used beneficially to improve the condition of the soil.
+Sludge helps to break up heavy clay soils and improves the moisture-retaining ability of sandy soils.
 Although the nitrogen, phosphorus and potassium contents of waste sludges are low compared with the inorganic fertilisers, these nutrients are not leached out as quickly as those from inorganic fertilisers.

 The Problems from Unwanted Metals and of Undesirable Chemicals in Trace Quantities

 Sludges derived from domestic waste-water treatment contains trace elements and minor nutrients in relative concentrations that are of the same order as required by most crops.
 This means that provided reasonable spreading rates are used, one should not experience metal accumulation problems with domestic sludges.
 However, when industrial effluents are present in the wastewater, significant concentrations of metals and other undesirable constituents may be present in the sludge and it becomes most important to ensure that the spreading rate is such that undesirable concentrations of metals etc, do not accumulate in the soil.